team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the necessary modules and the `removeBackgroundColor` function.
+1. We import the Jimp library (make sure it's installed in your project).

-2. We define a `main` function to use async/await.
+2. We define the `main` function as an async function to use `await`.

-3. We specify the input image path, output image path, target color to remove (white in this case), and a color threshold.
+3. We specify the `inputPath` (the path to your source image), `outputPath` (where you want to save the processed image), `targetColor` (the background color you want to remove, in this case, white), and `colorThreshold` (how strict the color matching should be).
 4. We call the `removeBackgroundColor` function with these parameters.

-5. If successful, it will save the processed image to the output path.

-6. We use a try-catch block to handle any errors that might occur.

-7. Finally, we call the `main` function to execute the code.
+5. If successful, it logs a success message; otherwise, it catches and logs any errors.

+Remember to:
+- Install Jimp in your project (`npm install jimp`)
-Make sure to replace `'path/to/input/image.jpg'` and `'path/to/output/image.png'` with your actual input and output file paths.
-Also, adjust the `targetColor` and `colorThreshold` as needed for your specific use case.
+- Adjust the file paths, target color, and color threshold as needed for your specific use case

-Remember to install the `jimp` package using `npm install jimp` before running this code.
+- Ensure the `removeBackgroundColor` function is available in the same scope or imported correctly

+This example demonstrates a basic usage of the function.
+You can further customize it based on your specific requirements or integrate it into a larger application.

 # encodeImage index.js
 ## Imported Code Object